egXcoder/mysql_summary/readme.md

   * BigInt:up to 20 digits
   * Float .. estimated percetion with large number 1.5e5
   * Double..estimated percition with digits such 1.56214 (best practice for digits)
-  * Decimal(5,2)..number is 5 length with 2 numbers after digit...used with math operation for perfect percetion.
+  * Decimal(5,2)..number is 5 length with 2 numbers after digit...used with math operation for perfect percetion.<br><br>

    > unsigned  means don't allow negatives while signed allow  negative and positive (signed is the default) it can be put before any datatype

 * ### String: